maximumadmin/zramd/README.md

                            maximum number of zram devices to create [default: 1] --priority PRIORITY, -p PRIORITY
                            swap priority [default: 100]
-    --help, -h             display this help and exit
+    --skip-vm, -s          skip initialization if running on a VM [default: false] --help, -h             display this help and exit
   ```